riceissa/breathing/doc.md

 i think the main value of this exercise is at the start, to get used to very small amounts of air hunger, to be like "ok, yeah, this is uncomfortable but it won't kill me".

 you can try doing this both when you're feeling mostly ok and when you're having more trouble breathing. for me it was very easy when i was feeling ok, but quite challenging when i was having trouble breathing (so much so that i'd have to take "rescue" mouth breaths every few breath holds). you don't want to follow the video so literally that you feel like you're suffocating; the idea again, is to just get used to doing breath holds and intentionally building up mild air hunger. so this is more of a _psychological_ exercise than a physiological exercise.

+i currently don't recommend doing longer breath holds. i think it helps for some people, but i think there is more risk, and i am pretty sure it's not required for fixing air hunger.

 ## Intermittent technique: Double inhale technique